John-Santelises/GPU-Accelerated-Conway-s-Game-Of-Life/README.md

 [Demo Video](https://drive.google.com/file/d/10anhL4t5h0M7cvmN7L8i9I5BQXgZLNJK/view)
 **Warning: Video Compression doesn't allow you to see all of the pixel level details.**
+*There was a game state reset at the 5 second mark in the demo video*

 Demo was running on a 1920x1080 screen therefore there were 2,073,600 cells being processed per generation.